Electricity in Ukraine: Grid synchronisation with Europe

 Since 2017 Ukraine sought to divest itself of dependency on the Unified Power System of Russia (UPS) and instead connect westwards to the synchronous grid of Continental Europe, thereby participating in European electricity markets.
 Power lines coupling the country to the grids of neighbouring Poland, Romania, Slovakia and Hungary existed, but were de-energised.

 A necessary prerequisite of Ukrainian integration was for the country to successfully demonstrate it was capable of running in an 'islanded' manner, maintaining satisfactory control of its own frequency.
 To do that would require disconnection from the UPS grid, and a date of 24 February 2022 was set.
 This proved to be the date Russia invaded Ukraine, but the disconnection nonetheless proceeded to schedule.
 Ukraine placed an urgent request to synchronise with the European grid to ENTSO-E, the European collective of transmission system operators of which it was a member, and on 16 March 2022 the western circuits were energised, bringing both Ukraine and Moldova, which is coupled to the Ukrainian grid, into the European synchronised grid.
 On 16 March 2022 a trial synchronisation started of the Ukraine and Moldova grid with the European grid.

+Wartime

+On 31 January 2026, further emergency power cuts occurred in several Ukrainian and Moldovan cities, caused by a technical malfunction in the powerlines connecting the 2 countries according to Denys Shmyhal.

+Reconstruction financing

+International financing commitments totalling $8.5 billion through multilateral development banks prioritise emergency generation capacity and transmission grid stabilisation.
+The European Bank for Reconstruction and Development's €3.1 billion programme leads coordinated donor support, with the World Bank-European Commission-United Nations assessment quantifying direct infrastructure losses at $10.4 billion through Q4 2024.
+Private sector investment focuses on industrial self-generation and behind-the-meter solar installations, supported by political risk insurance and first-loss guarantees.
+NEURC Resolution 485 provides 15-year feed-in tariff guarantees at €0.088/kWh for solar and €0.103/kWh for wind generation.

 Demand

-As of 2024 peak demand cannot be met.
+Demand peaks in very cold weather, for example at 18 GW in winter 25/26.
 More flexible demand, such as electric vehicles and heat pumps, could help smooth peaks.

 Generation

+In 2024 Russia put 9 GW of capacity out of action.
 Ukrenergo has suggested that hundreds of small power plants should be built to enhance energy security.